-Mr. Leary has come under fire for what some say is re-using Bill Hicks material right after the comedian’s unfortunate cancer illness and then his death in 1994.
-However he has always claimed that his was just an admirer of the firebrand and outspoken comic, and merely mimicked his style, as all performers do.
-However to his credit, Mr. Leary has tirelessly promoted firefighters via his self-titled, non-profit Leary Firefighters Foundation, which has provided both aid and support to one of this nation’s most under-served occupations.
+Mr. Leary has come under fire for what some say is re-using Bill Hicks’s material right after the comedian’s unfortunate cancer illness and then his death in 1994.
+However, he has always claimed that he was just an admirer of the firebrand and outspoken comic, and merely mimicked his style, as all performers do.
+However, to his credit, Mr. Leary has tirelessly promoted firefighters via his self-titled, non-profit Leary Firefighters Foundation, which has provided both aid and support to one of this nation’s most under-served occupations.

 It’s unclear how Mr. Leary came upon the treasure trove of unused Bill Hicks material, but it’s clear from a recent press release, he plans on using all of them to the maximum effect.